Leostx/APDS-9999_kernel_driver/README.md

 This is a linux kernel driver for the Broadcom APDS-9999 sensor.

-THe sensor features a proximity (PS) as well as a light sensor (LS).
+The sensor features a proximity sensor (PS) as well as a light sensor (LS).
 The light sensor can be configured to work as ambient light sensor (ALS) or as full RGB sensor; in both modes it also measures infrared (IR) light.

 This driver implements almost all features of the sensor and exposes them to userspace.